-There’s a new playground, splash pad, sports courts, and a plaza with open seating for eating, gathering, and even watching a film on the big screen.
-There are several restaurants and shops, and new businesses are continuing to move in—like the new candle making shop Penn & Beech!
+Midtown Plaza Carmel is THE gathering place in Carmel.
+South of Carmel’s established Arts & Design District (aka downtown Carmel) and north of Carmel City Center, Midtown Plaza Carmel is jam-packed with outdoor fun and activities the whole family will enjoy.
+There’s a playground, splash pad, sports courts, and a plaza with open seating for eating, gathering, and even watching a film on the big screen.
+There are several restaurants and retail shops to explore with new businesses continuing to move in.

-Things to do with Kids in Midtown
+Things to do with Kids in Midtown Plaza Carmel

 Restaurants at Midtown